canonical/spread-images/README.md

 The update tasks are intended to update a base image installing test dependencies and updating and configuring the system to run the snapd test suite optimally.
 Some update tasks use base images which are generated on the computeengine project, and other take images from other projects such as we get ubuntu-1604-lts images from project ubuntu-os-cloud.

+### Amazon Linux 2

+This task is not working yet, it will done when amazon linux it is supported by snapd.

 ### Arch Linux

 Command to update the image: